 Berg’s one-act play Airsick, a comedy, was performed at the Authors Playhouse in Bay Shore, New York, where it was well received.
-Janet Berg’s work has been featured in Dan’s Papers, The East Hampton Star, The Independent, The Montauk Quarterly, Newsday, and The Southamtpon Press, and was interviewed on WHTV Television show.
+Janet Berg’s work has been featured in Dan’s Papers, The East Hampton Star, The Independent, The Montauk Quarterly, Newsday, The Southamtpon Press, and Post & Courier (S.C.), and was interviewed on WHTV Television show.

 She has completed two novels, titled Rembrandt’s Shadow and Restitution, both loosely based on stunning true life events of her family during the Holocaust.
 Sylvie Rosenberg, the privileged daughter of a renowned Jewish art dealer in Holland, spends the first fifteen years of her childhood without ever knowing her father’s love, until the day that he trades his beloved Rembrandt to the Nazis in exchange for her life.

 The real story behind the novel appeared in The New York Times article, “Heirs Make Huge Claim Over Dutch Art Trade”.
 Over 80 years later, and the family still awaits the return of nearly 144 works of art stolen from Grandfather’s gallery art collection by the Nazis.